aviculturist/cnry/README.md

 If you'd like to contribute to the project, please reach out on Discord or via Twitter.

+The current version is very much a WIP, things are still broken or partly implemented and many of the contract functions haven't been expressed in the ui.

 ## Design Caveats

-- Technically, `cnry` and `watcher` are NFTs.
+- The `cnry` and `watcher` are NFTs.
 But don't ape in with any expectation that they will increase in value.
-In fact, the current drafts of the `cnry` and `watcher` contracts have disabled the `transfer` function ... because ... well, I still need to work out if there's any way to preserve those functions given the way the contracts interact.
+In fact, the current `testnet` contracts have the `transfer` function disabled  ... because ... well, I still need to work out if there's any way to preserve those functions given the way the contracts interact.
 - There is at times an error about a className missmatch when running `yarn run dev`, does not seem to effect production.
 See e.g., https://github.com/mui-org/material-ui/issues/18018 and https://github.com/mui-org/material-ui/pull/27088
 - Most of the app is wrapped in `NoSsr` because `Next.js` does not currently support `i18n` static `export`.
 The main implication is that only the English version of the page is built during `export` and translations are loaded dynamically.
 - Because of this limitation, the language pages are implemented using `react-router-dom` `HashRouter` rather than `next` router's `usePath` or domain endpoints, which is less than ideal for SEO but in my view is better than the alternative (no static export).